Skip to content

 Initialize the Revoize SDK

-Before we can start processing audio, we need to initialize the Revoize SDK by calling the init function with the desired model type.
+Before we can start processing audio, we initialize the SDK with the model parameters.

 python